kaihendry/shopfront/content/stripe/success/_index.md

 ---
-title: Payment succeeded
+title: Great success
+description: You should only be redirected here on successful payment
 ---

-Payment succeeded!
-You should receive an e-mail shortly.
+Thank you for purchasing, you will receive an email confirming the order.